idelgado/simplelauncher/README.md

   3. Re-launch the application after a few seconds
   4. See if this results in unexpected behavior or an application crash.
 5. Repeat steps 3-4 as necessary.

+## FAQ

+*Why did you decide to use a Launcher app?*

+Prior to Lollipop, it was possible to determine the last active application by querying getRunningTasks.
+Unfortunately, this mechanism is now deprecated and there are no reliable api mechanisms to determine which package was last launched.
+Alternatively, by writing the Launcher app it is possible to track which app was last launched and use that information later to destroy the process and re-launch the application.

+*Are there other ways to test for transient state bugs?*

+Yes, if your device is rooted you can put the application in the background, manually kill the process via adb ``` adb shell pkill your.package.name ````, and then re-launch the application.
+This should produce the same behavior as described above.